Beggiatoa

 Beggiatoa is a genus of Gammaproteobacteria belonging to the order Thiotrichales, in the Pseudomonadota phylum.
+These bacteria form colorless filaments composed of cells that can be up to 200 μm in diameter, and are one of the largest prokaryotes on Earth.
+Beggiatoa are chemolithotrophic sulfur-oxidizers, using reduced sulfur species as an energy source.
+They live in sulfur-rich environments such as soil, both marine and freshwater, in the deep sea hydrothermal vents, and in polluted marine environments.
+In association with other sulfur bacteria, e.g. Thiothrix, they can form biofilms that are visible to the naked eye as mats of long white filaments; the white color is due to sulfur globules stored inside the cells.

+Discovery

-This genus was one of the first bacteria discovered by Ukrainian botanist Sergei Winogradsky.
-During his research in Anton de Bary's laboratory of botany in 1887, he found that Beggiatoa oxidized hydrogen sulfide (H2S) as an energy source, forming intracellular sulfur droplets, oxygen is the terminal electron acceptor and CO2 is used as a carbon source.
-Winogradsky named it in honor of the Italian doctor and botanist Francesco Secondo Beggiato (1806 - 1883), from Venice.
+Beggiatoa was originally described as a type of blue-green algae (today known as Cyanobacteria) by the botanist Vittore Trevisan in 1842, who named it in honor of the Italian doctor and botanist Francesco Secondo Beggiato (1806 - 1883), from Venice.
+Later, it was shown that Beggiatoa in their natural habitat of sulfur springs accumulate sulfur globules in their cells.
+The Ukrainian microbiologist Sergei Winogradsky, working in the laboratory of Anton de Bary, showed that these intracellular sulfur globules were formed when Beggiatoa oxidized hydrogen sulfide (H2S) as an energy source, with oxygen as the terminal electron acceptor and CO2 used as a carbon source.
 Winogradsky referred to this form of metabolism as "inorgoxidation" (oxidation of inorganic compounds), today called chemolithotrophy.
-These organisms live in sulfur-rich environments such as soil, both marine and freshwater, in the deep sea hydrothermal vents and in polluted marine environments.
 The finding represented the first discovery of lithotrophy.
-Two species of Beggiatoa have been formally described: the type species Beggiatoa alba and Beggiatoa leptomitoformis, the latter of which was only published in 2017.
-This colorless and filamentous bacterium, sometimes in association with other sulfur bacteria (for example the genus Thiothrix), can be arranged in biofilm visible to the naked eye formed by a very long white filamentous mat, the white color is due to the stored sulfur.
-Species of Beggiatoa have cells up to 200 µm in diameter and they are one of the largest prokaryotes on Earth.

 Taxonomy

-The genera Beggiatoa is a quite diverse group as it has representatives occupying several habitats and niches, both in fresh and salt water.
-In the past they have been confused as close relatives of Oscillatoria spp.
-(Cyanobacteria) for the morphology and motility characters, but 5S rRNA analysis showed that members of Beggiatoa are phylogenetically distant from Cyanobacteria being members of the Gammaproteobacteria phylum.
+The genus Beggiatoa is diverse, with representatives occupying several habitats and niches, both in fresh and salt water.
+In the past, they have been confused as close relatives of Oscillatoria spp. (phylum Cyanobacteria) because they have similar morphology and motility, but 5S rRNA analysis showed that members of Beggiatoa are phylogenetically distant from Cyanobacteria, and are instead members of the phylum Gammaproteobacteria.

+Despite their diversity, only two species of Beggiatoa have been formally described: the type species Beggiatoa alba and Beggiatoa leptomitoformis, the latter of which was only published in 2017.

-The capability to oxidize sulfide and store sulfur are the main features which separates Beggiatoa and closely related Thioploca as filamentous colorless sulfur bacteria from other filamentous bacteria (like cyanobacteria and the nonsulfur-oxidizing Cytophaga and Flexibacter) Another defining feature is the ability to store nitrate inside the vacuoles of the wide marine species’ cells.
+The capability to oxidize sulfide and store sulfur are the main features which define Beggiatoa and its close relative Thioploca as filamentous colorless sulfur bacteria, in contrast to other filamentous bacteria like cyanobacteria and the non-sulfur-oxidizing Cytophaga and Flexibacter.
+Another defining feature is the ability to store nitrate inside the vacuoles of the wide marine species' cells.
 16S rRNA sequences base studies inferred that this characteristic is shared between members of a monophyletic clade nested in the Beggiatoa genera; this clade also includes members of Thioploca and Thiomargarita, both presenting only slight differences with Beggiatoas: whereas the former grows sharing a common slime sheath, the latter has not conserved filamentous growth and forms chains of rounded cells.
-Since the phylogenic history do not reflect the nomenclature, there's a need for a new denomination of genera and species.
+Since the phylogenic history do not reflect the nomenclature, there is a need for a new denomination of genera and species.
 The Neo-type strain is the B18LB and it settled the criteria for identification of the freshwater species Beggiatoa alba.

-According to NCBI database only two species of Beggiatoa spp. have been validly published: Beggiatoa alba, and Beggiatoa leptomitoformis.